Thursdays with Abie: Cultural references

 "Thursdays with Abie" serves as a parody of Tuesdays with Morrie in which Mitch Albom learns about life values from his former teacher Morrie Schwartz.
 Simpsons voice actor Hank Azaria, who voices Marshall, also played Albom in the film based on Tuesdays with Morrie.
 The opening Flyby gag is a parody of the Wicked Witch of the West from The Wonderful Wizard of Oz.
 The Slimu octopus is a parody of Shamu, the killer whale.
 The song that plays during the train station scenes is the American jazz standard "Chattanooga Choo Choo".
-Also Nelson sings a different version of "Mary Had a Little Lamb.
+Also Nelson sings a different version of "Mary Had a Little Lamb".

 Reception

 In its original American broadcast, "Thursdays with Abie" was viewed by an estimated 8.65 million households and received a rating of 4.0 rating/10 share in the 18/49 rating being the most viewed and highest rated episode on Fox's Animation Domination.
 The show ranked seventh in the 18/49 rating and was third on Fox for the week after The OT and The Allstate Sugar Bowl and made it 20th in the weekly ratings (it was still Fox's top rated scripted show).

-The episode got a positive review from IGN's Robert Canning giving it an 8.4/10 and saying that "Overall, the episode was a success, using one of the best Simpsons running jokes to tell an engaging and even sentimental tale".
+The episode got a positive review from IGNs Robert Canning giving it an 8.4/10 and saying that "Overall, the episode was a success, using one of the best Simpsons running jokes to tell an engaging and even sentimental tale".

 Emily VanDerWerff of The A.V.
 Club gave episode a C+ saying that "Most of the core relationships on The Simpsons have hung on to their ability to move us.
 Most Homer and Lisa episodes are still touching on some level, while most Bart and Lisa episodes play off the two's easy camaraderie.
 One of the exceptions to this rule is the relationship between Homer and his dad.
 The two had some great episodes in the show's early going, as the series examined the way that Abe's inability to be a good single parent reverberated down through the years (in a much, much funnier way than that sounds)."

 Jason Hughes of TV Squad stated in his review "I didn't find the episode particularly funny, but I appreciated that The Simpsons did bring a bit of that emotion back to the character's relations".